 Discover the highlights of wonderful Wells-next-the-Sea

-Wells is famous for many reasons, and no visit to the town is complete without sampling at least one or two of these essential activities.
-Whether it’s crabbing on the quay, sunbathing or flying a kite on the beach, riding on the miniature train, or immersed in the noise and bright lights of the arcades, these are the days that treasured memories are made of.
+Wells has an abundance of charms, with generation after generation returning to this picturesque Norfolk town.
+Whether you go crabbing on the quay, sunbathing on the beach, riding on the miniature railway, or immersed in the noise and bright lights of the arcades, these are the days that treasured memories are made of.

 The award-winning beach at Wells is vast, unspoilt and beautiful, famous for its pine trees, sand dunes and colourful beach huts.
 Walk for a couple of miles or so along the golden sands and you’ll end up in Holkham.
 Whether you decide to sunbathe, swim, fly a kite or build a sandcastle, Wells beach has something for everyone.

 Wading birds can be seen on the foreshore, including terns, oystercatchers and avocets, and if you’re lucky you can spot common and grey seals basking in the sun.